b0czek/gauge-js-outlined/README.md

   lineWidth: 0.44, // The line thickness
   pointer: {
     length: 0.9, // Relative to gauge radius
-    strokeWidth: 0.035 // The thickness
+    strokeWidth: 0.035,// The thickness
+    outlineWidth: 1, // thickness of the outline
+    outlineColor: "#ff0000" // color of the outline
   },
   colorStart: '#6FADCF',   // Colors
   colorStop: '#8FC0DA',    // just experiment with them